Krystabelle22/End-of-Phase-3-Project/README.md

 # End-of-Phase-3-Project
 ### This section should contain:
-Overview
+1. Overview
-Business and Data Understanding
+2. Business and Data Understanding
-Explain your stakeholder audience and dataset choice here Modeling
+3. Explain your stakeholder audience and dataset choice here
+4. Modeling
-Evaluation
+5. Evaluation
-Conclusion
+6. Conclusion

-This section includes a more in-depth explanation of methodology and analysis used.
+This section includes a more in-depth explanation of the methodology and analysis used.